Facelift Facial Rejuvenation

 The best candidates have fairly advanced sagging of the mid-face and lower face structures including excess skin of the neck with some banding of the underlying muscle in the neck.
 You may have noticed some deepening of the folds along your medial cheek or deepening of the marionette lines.
-A lot of patients who have facelifts complain of looseness of the skin of their cheeks.
+A lot of patients who have facelift Denver complain of looseness of the skin of their cheeks.*

 Typically smoking is a reason not to have the surgery.
 Patients definitely will get their best result if they are not smoking.
 Some of the chemicals in cigarette smoke cause the small blood vessels to shrink up which leads to compromised blood flow to the skin flaps created during the procedure.
 This increases the risk of areas of skin loss and scarring.
 You want to refrain from smoking for up to 6 weeks prior to the procedure.*

-In some patients judicious use of the laser at the same time as a facelift is acceptable.
+In some patients judicious use of the laser at the same time as a facelift Denver is acceptable.
 It is quite common to fairly aggressively laser more central areas of the face, such as lip lines or wrinkles around the eyes at the same time as the facelift.
 Areas closer to the incisions are lightly treated to feather the edges.
-I use the newest Erbium laser to treat these areas because I can safely determine the depth of the treatment to the micron.
+I use the newest Erbium laser to treat these areas because I can safely determine the depth of the treatment to the micron.*

-A facelift won’t help at all with eyelid issues of any low position of the brow.
+A facelift Denver won’t help at all with eyelid issues of any low position of the brow.
 Although deeper nasolabial folds or marionette lines will be greatly improved it is not uncommon to add some fat transfer to these areas to optimize the look.
-Lip lines also require an additional treatment such as resurfacing with the laser, or fat transfer to smooth them out.
+Lip lines also require an additional treatment such as resurfacing with the laser, or fat transfer to smooth them out.*

 The concept of full facial rejuvenation has led to the frequent combination of procedures during one surgical procedure.
 Commonly performed procedure include brow and eye lifts as well as laser resurfacing and fat transfer.
 Combining these procedures in an educated and experienced fashion is going to lead to the result which best reveals and restores the patient’s beauty with a sense of facial harmony.
 Only surgeons as experienced as Dr. Murphy can safely bring together the combinations of procedures ideally matched to meet the desires of the patient.*